kodaein/Everyone-s-Deeplearnig/README.md

 I read Everyone's Deeplearning and organized the important content.

-It discuss how we can start deeplearning and develop coding skills.
+It discusses how we can start deeplearning and develop coding skills.